Summer Starts this Saturday, June 14th! Register Now & Dive Into New Opportunities!

 Know Yourself

 Self-awareness is key to effective time management.
 As a non-traditional student, you benefit from maturity and a deeper understanding of how you operate best.
 Recognize your strengths and work with them.
-If you’re an early riser, schedule your classes and homework during those peak productivity hours.
-There’s no one-size-fits-all approach to managing your coursework.
-Everyone works differently, so figure out what feels right for you and be flexible when needed.
+If you’re an early riser, schedule your classes and homework during those peak productivity hours to better manage time as a working adult student.

 Prioritize and Focus on the Now

-This sounds obvious, but it goes beyond figuring out what’s most important.
-You also need to consider how quickly you can complete a task and whether it's better to spread it out over several sessions.
-Due dates matter, but should you break up your work by task or by time?
+This sounds obvious, but it goes beyond determining the most important.
+You must also consider how quickly you can complete a task and whether it's better to spread it over several sessions.
+Due dates matter, but should you break up your work by task or time?
 That’s for you to decide based on your work style.
-Don’t wait until you're overwhelmed to prioritize—start at the beginning of the course and adjust as needed.
-Remember to factor in everyday responsibilities and downtime as well.

 Manage Stress

 Letting stress overwhelm you will slow you down and reduce the quality of your work.
 Stay calm and keep your focus.
 This season of juggling work, school, and life responsibilities is temporary.
-While it might feel long and tough, it will be over before you know it.
-Keep an even mindset, and don’t let stress detract from the experience.
+While it might feel long and challenging, it will be over before you know it.
+Keep an even mindset; don’t let stress detract from the experience.

 Avoid Multitasking

-It’s well known that multitasking often leads to poor results.
+It's well known that multitasking often leads to poor results.
 So, avoid it.
 Keep work separate from school.
-Don’t overlap family time with homework.
-Focus on one assignment at a time, for one class at a time.
-Constantly switching gears won’t get you the results you're looking for.
+Don't overlap family time with homework.
+Focus on one assignment at a time for one class.
+Constantly switching gears won't get you the results you're looking for.

 Delegate When You Can

 Being a non-traditional student doesn’t mean you have to do it all alone.
 Don’t hesitate to rely on friends, family, or coworkers for support.
-Delegating tasks isn’t about shirking responsibilities; it’s about building a support system that allows you to succeed by focusing on what’s most important.
+Delegating tasks isn’t about shirking responsibilities but building a support system that allows you to succeed by focusing on what’s most important.

 Take Breaks

 Pushing yourself to the brink won’t benefit you in the long run.
 Schedule time for yourself and take short breaks during study sessions.
 Even a 10-minute pause can help you refocus and recharge.
 Prioritizing your mental health is key to overall success.
-Adjusting to college life as a non-traditional student will have its challenges, but it’s just that—an adjustment.
-Don’t overlook the changes in your life, and never underestimate the power of solid time management skills.
-You can succeed, and you will succeed.

 Finals are tough.
 No one enjoys taking them.
 But they’re a necessary evil for every college student.
 Studying for the big test is important -- of course, you know that.
 As finals approach it’s important to maintain consistent study sessions.
 When you’re getting those study juices flowing, remember these tips to maximize your time and efforts.